Durga-GR/PalmLock/README.md

 1. **Zero-Luminance Stealth Mode** — The screen renders pure black during authentication, preventing shoulder-surfing and overhead camera capture.
 2. **Origin-Free 8-Directional Touchpad** — No fixed button positions; works identically on any phone, any screen size.
-3. **Tactile Currency Verifier** — A two-finger tap replays the bill amount as a vibration pattern (long pulses per hundred, short pulses per ten) so the user can confirm the amount before entering their PIN, without trusting the merchant's word.
+3. **Tactile Currency Verifier & Merchant Check** — A two-finger tap replays the bill amount as a vibration pattern (long pulses per hundred, short pulses per ten) and softly confirms the verified merchant name, so the user can verify the transaction before entering their PIN.
 4. **Silent Duress Protocol** — Entering the reverse PIN shows an identical "success" screen to satisfy anyone coercing the user, while the real transaction is halted and an emergency alert (with a live Google Maps location link) is sent to a configured Discord webhook. *(Note: While our abstract slated server dispatch as future scope, this was fully implemented during the hackathon sprint).*
 5. **Shake-to-Clear** — A firm shake wipes a partially-entered, mistaken PIN, giving the user an error-recovery option without hunting for an on-screen backspace key.
 6. **Inactivity Nuke** — If the screen goes untouched for 10 seconds mid-entry (e.g. the user is distracted or the phone is grabbed), the partial PIN is automatically wiped.
 7. **Flip-Face-Down Abort** — Turning the phone face-down cancels an in-progress transaction immediately, for situations where the user needs to stop right away (e.g. a merchant disputes the amount, or they feel unsafe).
+8. **On-Device Cryptographic Proof of Assent** — Upon authorization, the browser's native WebCrypto API (`crypto.subtle`) generates a real SHA-256 digital signature token on the receipt, binding timestamp, merchant ID, and amount into an immutable personal audit record.

 ---